geerlingguy/ansible-role-ruby/README.md

 A list of Ruby gems to install (just the name of the gem to be installed).
 This is meant as a simple convenience, and will only install the latest version of the gem.
 If you need to install gems with more options or specificity, you can do so elsewhere in your playbook.

+    ruby_install_gems_user: username

+The user account under which Ruby gems will be installed.
+Defaults to the `ansible_ssh_user` if not set.

     ruby_install_from_source: false

 By default, this role will install whatever version of ruby is available through your system's package manager (`apt` or `yum`).
 You can install whatever version you like (including the latest release) by setting this to `true` and/or updating the `ruby_download_url` and `ruby_version`.